daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 ### Talks to Machines

-You use your organic brain like a computer, interfacing “wirelessly” with any electronic device.
-You can control and influence them in ways that others can’t.
+You use your organic brain like a computer, interfacing "wirelessly" with any electronic device.
+You can control and influence them in ways that others can't.

 * Tier 1: Machine Affinity
 * Tier 1: Distant Interface